linz/linz_basemaps/README.md

 #####Before undertaking this project, be sure to download the zipped folder containing all the necessary projects, images, and instructions.
 For those unfamiliar with this type of download, look near the top right of the respository and click "Download ZIP".

+As part of LINZ’s commitment to the open community, we are releasing all project and support scripts for the LINZ NZ Terrain basemaps for personal basemap creation.
 The following instructions detail processes for building LINZ basemaps on Linux and Windows platforms.
 For best results, it is helpful to have these programs and items in place before starting:

 - TileMill https://gist.github.com/bsudekum/b4606871250d9d834b3d